-1.1 Purpose and Scope of the Procedure
+[P383] 1.1 Purpose and Scope of the Procedure

+The purpose of this Balancing and Settlement Code Procedure (BSCP) is to set out the processes for MSID Pair allocation and for supporting the calculation of network charges.

+[P383] 1.1.1 MSID Pair allocation

-The purpose of this Balancing and Settlement Code Procedure (BSCP) is to set out the processes that Suppliers, Virtual Lead Parties (VLPs) and the NETSO should follow when submitting MSID Pair allocation(s) and, where appropriate, MSID Pair Delivered Volumes to the SVAA.
+This BSCP sets out the processes that Suppliers, Virtual Lead Parties (VLPs) and the National Electricity Transmission System Operator (NETSO) should follow when submitting MSID Pair allocation(s) and, where appropriate, MSID Pair Delivered Volumes to the SVAA.

 A MSID Pair allocation is the notification from the Lead Party (i.e. Supplier or VLP) or the NETSO of MSID Pairs that may be used for the purposes of providing Balancing Services.
 Where the MSID Pair allocation is notified by a Lead Party, all MSID Pairs must be notified as part of a BM Unit; however, where the MSID Pair allocation is notified by the NETSO, no association with a BM Unit will be required.